i2hm/micro_climate_station/kicad/mppt_pms7003_board/README.md

 * a 10-pin connector for a [Plantower PMS7003 Particulate Matter sensor](https://www.plantower.com/en/products_33/76.html)
 * a 4-channel I2C ADC ([ADS1115](https://www.ti.com/product/ADS1115)) for analog sensors such as PT100, PT1000 ...
 * a JST connector for a LiPo battery
+* a terminal block (2 pins) for [lithium-ion capacitor](https://en.wikipedia.org/wiki/Lithium-ion_capacitor)
 * a JST connector for a solar panel
 * a optional connector for a [Plantower PMS9003M Particulate Matter sensor](https://www.plantower.com/en/products_33/99.html)

 ## MPPT

-> Remark: the fan of the Plantower PMS7003 requieres a 5V DC power supply
+> Remark: the fan of the Plantower PMS7003 requieres a 5V DC power supply and the LoRa board requieres a 3V3 DC power supply

 ## References